clemneo/clemneo.github.io/_posts/2023-02-11-we-found-an-neuron.md

 category: technical
 ---

+> Written in collaboration with Joseph Miller.
-> _See the discussion of this post over on [LessWrong](https://www.lesswrong.com/posts/cgqh99SHsCv3jJYDS/we-found-an-neuron-in-gpt-2)_.
+> See the discussion of this post over on [LessWrong](https://www.lesswrong.com/posts/cgqh99SHsCv3jJYDS/we-found-an-neuron-in-gpt-2).

 We started out with the question: How does GPT-2 know when to use the word `an` over `a`?
 The choice depends on whether the word that comes after starts with a vowel or not, but GPT-2 is only capable of predicting one word at a time.